Na-Z/PS-2Net/preprocess/scannet/REAME.md

         ├── scannet_test.pickle
 ```

-###Prepare ScanNet Data according to data preparation setups in PointCNN (P2):
+### Prepare ScanNet Data according to data preparation setups in PointCNN (P2):
 We exactly follow the instructions in [PointCNN](https://github.com/yangyanli/PointCNN)
 to prepare data for ScanNet.
-The K-Nearest-Neighbors are computed when loading the data in `P2_data_loader.py`.
+The K-Nearest-Neighbors are computed when loading the data in `./data/P2_data_loader.py`.

 PointCNN conducts further processing on [PointNet++ preprocessed data (1.72G)](https://shapenet.cs.stanford.edu/media/scannet_data_pointnet2.zip):